House of Refuge

 27:10

-In 2023, the Lord provided another Godly couple, Ernesto and Jackie, to take over the role of house parents.
+In 2023, the Lord provided another Godly couple, Ernesto and Jackie, to take over the role of directors.
 Along with the support of trained nannies, the staff at the foster home provide a loving Christian environment for the children that have been placed with us.

 House of Refuge Q & A January 2025

-What calling did God place on your heart to become the house parents at the House of Refuge?
+What calling did God place on your heart to work at the House of Refuge?

-Many of these children never received love, they do not know what it is to feel like a member of a family and to have trust in that family.
-It is sad to know that at their young age, they have gone through many difficulties, such as abandonment, rejection, violence among other difficulties.
+Many of these children never received love, they do not know what it is like to be a member of a family and to have trust in that family.
+It is sad to know that at their young age, they have gone through many difficulties, such as abandonment, rejection, or violence.

 What ages of children are placed in the home?
 What is the maximum number you can have?

 How many children have been ministered to since the House of Refuge opened in 2017?
-What are some of the reasons children are usually placed in foster care?
+What are some of the reasons children come to be in your care?

-So far we have taken care of 34 children.
-We deal with issues such as abandonment, abuse, malnutrition, and neglect.
-At the House of Refuge, the children receive love in a nurturing Christian environment, health care, emotional support, and education.
-Nannies, physicians, social workers, nutritionists, and psychologists assist with the complex needs of these children.
+So far, we have taken care of 42 children who have endured issues such as abandonment, abuse, malnutrition, and neglect.
+At the House of Refuge, these children receive nurturing love in a Christian environment supported with healthcare, quality nutrition, emotional support, and early childhood development.

 Do you have any advance notice when a baby will be placed in your care?
 What sort of process occurs before a child comes to you?

 The process goes like this: Social Services contacts our home to see if we have room for another baby.
 Then, the judge issues an order for the baby to be received in our home.
-Most of the children go first to the hospital for a medical evaluation.
+Most of the children go first to the hospital for a medical evaluation, but often continue to need specialized health care services due to their physical condition upon placement.

 What items are helpful for donating to the foster home?